 Past development sessions have included curriculum balance, understanding and supporting diverse segments of our student population, and an exploration of growth mindset.

-Additional Development Resources
+and Additional Development Resources

-Proposal Narrative Form (MS Word)
+Proposal Narrative Form (PDF)

 The Faculty/Librarian Special Projects Grants are supported with funds from the office of the Provost.
 They are designed to support faculty/librarian scholarly impact aimed at contributing to faculty professional development, including: